Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 54. ### What is a callback function

     A callback function is a function passed into another function as an argument.
 This function is invoked inside the outer function to complete an action.
-Let's take a simple example of how to use callback function
+Let’s take a simple example of how to use callback function

         function callbackFunction(name) {
             console.log('Hello ' + name);